 frepplectl measure_copy source_measure destination_measure

-The command also removes dumps older than a month to limit the disk space usage.
+When executed, the command also removes dumps older than a month to limit the disk space usage.
 If you want to keep dumps for a longer period of time, you’ll need to copy the backup files to a different location.

 # Create a backup: POST /execute/api/backup/ # Download the backup file: GET /execute/logdownload/<task identifier>/

 This will delete all data from the current scenario (except for some internal tables for users, permissions, task log, etc…).